ewgdg/ewgdg.github.io/src/pages/portfolio/maze-generator.md

 ---
 templateKey: BlogPost
+isPortfolio: true
 title: Maze Generator
 date: 2019-10-14T14:54:00.000Z
+description: Survive inside a randomly generated maze.
 featuredPost: true
-description: >-
-  Survive inside a randomly generated maze.
 featuredImage: /img/maze-splash.png
-isPortfolio: true
 ---
 <span dir="ltr">This inspiration of game came from 3+ years ago by the
 algorithm Depth First Search and is developed by then.
 Being lost in a